Myix19/my-website/README.md

 Edit on example branch.
-Tweak.
-More tweaks to readme.
+Something else to replace the old text.